Frequently Asked Questions

 Q - On average, how much do you write each year?

 A - Oh my, where to start...
-If we are counting regular A4 sheets of paper with the font Times New Roman and size 12 ... ehh ...
+If we are measuring this in regular A4 sheets of paper with the font Times New Roman and size 12 ... ehh ...
 I'll take a wild wild guess at 1580 (I have no idea).

-Q - DS or PSP?
+Q - NDS or PSP?
 3DS or Vita?
 NES or SEGA?
 PSX or DC?
 PSX or N64?
 PS2 or Xbox?
 PS2 or GC?
 Xbox 360 or Wii?
 Xbox 360 or PS3?
+Xbox One or PS4?
+Xbox X or PS5?
 PC or TV?
 PC or TV consoles?
 Coke or Pepsi?
 Light or Sugar?
 Sugar or Stevia?
+Stevia or alcohol-based sugars (Erythritol)?

 Q - How many hours do you spend online an average day?